Options Tab: Choices and Descriptions: for the Computers Page, the Computer Groups Page, and the Entire Organization Page

 • SCDisableDirectoryListing: When activated, this option applies to all storage control policies.
 Traditionally, users would be able to view, but not interact with a blocked location.
 This option hides the contents of the blocked location.

 • InterceptLocalhostOutbound: (System Restart Required) Certain antivirus software will affect how outbound traffic is logged in the Unified Audit, causing outbound traffic to appear as local and thus be ignored by ThreatLocker.
-This option will allow your system to monitor and log this traffic, wether it is Application Control, Ringfencing or Network Access Control policies that are affected.
+This option will allow your system to monitor and log this traffic, whether it is Application Control, Ringfencing or Network Access Control policies that are affected.

 • LogRegistryPermit: Traditionally, Ringfencing will restrict applications from interacting with the registry.
 When activated, this will allow the interaction and log the permits.

 • AllFilesAsExecutableExsys:Explorer.exe: When activated, this option will treat any file that explorer.exe touches as an execute, no matter the extension.
+(SYSTEM)

 • IgnoreExternalPOnObject: When activated, this allows environments with multiple subnets to still use objects in their NC policies.
 It is designed for sub-netted networks that use multiple external IPs.
 This option must be applied at the Organization level and the object within the policy needs to target the Organization, rather than groups or hostnames.